-In February 2014, the Compensation Committee of the Board of Directors of Bimini Capital (the "Committee") approved certain performance bonuses for members of management.
-These bonuses were awarded primarily in recognition of management's capital raising efforts in 2013.
-The bonuses, which were paid on February 19, 2014 (the "Bonus Date"), consisted of cash and fully vested shares of the Company's common stock issued under the 2011 Plan.
-In particular, executive officers received bonuses totaling approximately \$422,000, consisting of 500,000 shares of the Company's common stock with an approximate value of \$190,000, and cash of approximately \$232,000 which, at the officer's election, could be used to purchase newly issued shares directly from the Company.
-Under this election, the officers purchased 257,895 shares of the Company's common stock.
-For purposes of these bonuses, shares of the Company's common stock were valued based on the closing price of the Company's common stock on the Bonus Date.
-The expense related to this bonus was accrued at December 31, 2013 and does not affect the results of operations for the year ended December 31, 2014.
+During 2016, the Compensation Committee of the Board of Directors of Bimini Capital (the "Committee") approved certain performance bonuses for members of management.
+These bonuses were awarded primarily in recognition of service in 2015.
+The bonuses consisted of cash of approximately \$0.5 million and 258,333 fully vested shares of the Company's Class A Common Stock with an approximate value of \$0.2 million, or \$0.75 per share.
+The shares were issued under the 2011 Plan.
+For purposes of these bonuses, shares of the Company's common stock were valued based on the closing price of the Company's Class A Common Stock on January 15, 2016, the bonus date.
+The expense related to this bonus was accrued at December 31, 2015 and does not affect the results of operations for the year ended December 31, 2016.